Ethel Griffies

 Ethel Griffies (born Ethel Woods; 26 April 1878 – 9 September 1975) was a British actress.
 She is remembered for portraying the ornithologist Mrs. Bundy in Alfred Hitchcock's classic The Birds (1963).
 She appeared in stage roles in the United Kingdom and the United States, and had featured roles in around 100 motion pictures.
 Griffies was one of the oldest working actors in the English-speaking theatre at the time of her death at 97 years old.
 She acted alongside such stars as May Whitty, Ellen Terry, and Anna Neagle.

 Biography

-Griffies was born in Sheffield, West Riding of Yorkshire, the daughter of actor and manager Samuel Rupert Woods and actress Lillie Roberts.
+Griffies was born on 26 April 1878 in Sheffield, West Riding of Yorkshire, the daughter of actor and manager Samuel Rupert Woods and actress Lillie Roberts.
 Taken onstage at the age of three, she continued to act for the next 86 years.
+Her stage debut came in the role of Little Willie in East Lynne at the age of 2 years, 10 months.

+In 1898, Griffies acted as a member of Cissie Moxon's company.
+She began acting in the United States in 1924.

 Griffies married actor Walter Beaumont in 1900; he died in 1910.
 In 1917, she married actor Edward Cooper, who predeceased her by almost two decades.

 On 9 September 1975, Griffies died of a stroke in London.